+There are several reasons why horses can be underweight.
 Food alone may not be the entire issue—bad teeth can make it painful for the horse to chew, cause the horse to swallow poorly masticated food, or make it chew very slowly.
-Internal parasites may also be stealing nutrition from your horse as well as damaging internal organs.
+Internal parasites may also be stealing nutrition from your horse as well as damaging the digestive tract.

 Best Feed for Underweight Horses

-Extra Feeds For Skinny Horses
+Extra Feeds for Skinny Horses

 Beet pulp is often fed as a supplement because it is high in fiber, which the horse can turn into energy.
 Some people prefer to give their horses pelleted feed because they feel this is more easily digestible.
 Older horses might be able to digest "cooked" grains easier than regular grains, so a specially prepared senior feed might be helpful.
 For horses with bad teeth, smaller pellets or grains are easier to chew than larger pellets or cubes.
 Rice bran and flax are also popular additions to the diets of underweight horses.

 Oils such as bran, rice, corn, flax, and other grain oils are often used to boost the energy and calories of a horse’s feed.
 Some people feel they also help keep the horse’s skin healthy and coat shining.
 Go carefully when adding these oils to your horse’s diet; too much oil in the diet can cause diarrhea.